MartinM1312/WebCrawler/README.md

 - **Decoupled Infrastructure:** Data extraction (`Nokogiri`) and persistence (`SQLite3`) are isolated into adapters.
-- **Framework:** **Sinatra** was chosen over Ruby on Rails since it is a lightweight web framework providing a fast and straightforward HTTP layer to interact with the application's core logic.
+- **Framework:** **Sinatra** was chosen over Ruby on Rails since it is a lightweight web framework.
 - **Performance:** The web scraper uses Nokogiri's helpers and Ruby integer evaluation to process the DOM.
 Execution time is measured using the system's monotonic clock